HaveTimeDrinkTea/w11_Professional_README_Generator/readmes/README2.md

 ## Questions

 If you have any issues regarding this application, please:
-* visit my GitHub profile at [havetimedrinktea](https://github.com/havetimedrinktea)
+  * visit my GitHub profile at [sklfhjds](https://github.com/sklfhjds) or
-* or email me at <havetimedrinktea@gmail.com>
+  * email me at <sdhfksdh@akdh.com>